CharlotteJackson/DC_Crash_Bot/ddtsa/CONTRIBUTING.md

 banjo_ddtsa_82
 ```

-WHen your work on the issue is completed create a merge request to the ddtsa branch.
+When your work on the issue is completed create a merge request to the ddtsa branch.